Noble772/Citra-Mouse-Limiter/README.md

 Step 3: Enjoy!
 Launch Script 1.vbs to start the script

-If you want the script to launch at startup then either make a shortcut to shell:startup or make a task in Task Scheduler
+If you want the script to launch at startup then either make a shortcut to shell:startup or create a task in Task Scheduler to start on login.

 ![Mouse Limiter Example](https://github.com/NobleGaming/Citra-Mouse-Limiter/assets/52421874/ceb1007e-d42b-4f2f-b001-5dff4aee6d59)